 Platform and Security

 To administer the survey and intervention, we utilized Wenjuanxing’s secure online platform.
-This platform is configured to enforce a sequential progression through the study—from obtaining informed consent, through the pre-test and post-test assessments—ensuring that participants receive the content in the intended order.
+This platform is configured to enforce a sequential progression through the study—from obtaining informed consent, to the pre-test and post-test assessments—ensuring that participants receive the content in the intended order.
 Moreover, the platform complies with Chinese data protection laws that are equivalent to the GDPR, utilizing SSL encryption and anonymized identifiers to safeguard participant confidentiality and ensure robust data security throughout the study.

 Data Analysis